FarmDyn/documentation/docs/template/introduction.md

 purposes or systematic analysis.

-For our purposes, a suitable template must be able to generate instances representing farms characteristics by differing initial conditions and further attributes, specific to the firm and farmer.
-Initial conditions are for example the existing herds, available family labour, capital stock such as stables, machinery or storage facilities and its age, land owned and rented by the farm or his equity.
+For our purposes, a suitable template must be able to generate instances representing farm characteristics by differing initial conditions and further attributes, specific to the firm and farmer.
+Initial conditions are for example the existing herds, available family labour, capital stock, such as stables, machinery or storage facilities and its age, land owned and rented by the farm or his equity.
 Further attributes could describe the firm's market environment such as input and output prices, yield potentials, household expenditures, the willingness of the farmer and family members to work off-farm and the potential farm branches.

-Farming is characterized by long lasting and relatively expensive stationary capital stock, especially in form of stables and related equipment.
+Farming is characterised by long lasting and relatively expensive stationary capital stock, especially in form of stables and related equipment.
 High sunk costs related to past investments can lead to sticky farm programs, as key management possibilities such as reducing